marcus7777/bikefix-theme/README.md

 Fork this
 * click the Fork

-Play with the css by:
+Play with the css/markup by:
 * right clicking on the thing you would like to fix
 * click on the inspect element
 * make chonge to the css/html